lizmat/raku-all-modules/gfldex/perl6-meta6-bin/README.md

     --author # defaults to user/name from ~/.gitconfig --auth # defaults to credentials/username from ~/.gitconfig

+# New Module Options

+    --new-module=<Module::Name::Here>
+    --description="some text" # added both META6.json and README.md
+    --base-dir # the $*CWD for all local file operations

+Will create a new module project, setup git, push it to github (See Github below).
+The skeleton from the config dir `~/.meta6` will be applied (see Config Dir below).

 # Fork Module Options

     --fork-module=<Module::Name::Here> # module name as to be found in the ecosystem